 With brachytherapy, your doctor will place tiny radioactive implants, each about the size of a sesame seed, inside your prostate gland.
 They will give off radiation for a period of time and then stop.
 They will remain in your prostate for the rest of your life.

 The radioactive implants, also known as seeds, will be made of either radioactive iodine (I-125) or palladium (Pd-103).
 Your radiation oncologist will tell you which is the best choice for you.
 Both types of implants are covered with titanium.

 Your doctor will implant 50 to 125 seeds, depending on how big your prostate is.

-A radiation safety officer will give you a card that you should carry with you.
-It tells you when the radioactivity will be gone.
+A radiation safety officer will give you a card to carry with you after your procedure.
+The card states that you’re receiving radiation therapy and has the date when the radioactivity will be done.
 If you must go to a hospital for any reason before the date on the card, tell the doctor that you have had seeds implanted.Back to top